Using the Ops Manager Interface

 C—Installation Dashboard: Click this link to return to the Installation Dashboard page from other Ops Manager pages.

 D—Stemcell Library: Click this link to open the Stemcell Library.
 In the Stemcell Library you can import stemcells, stage stemcells, and review your stemcell version numbers.
 For more information, see Importing and Managing Stemcells.

 E—Change Log: Click this link to view and search a log of your previous installations.
-See the Change Log Page section of this topic for details.
+For more information, see Change Log Page below.

 F—User Account Menu: Click the arrow next to your username to view the menu.
 Use this menu to navigate to your Settings page, view My Account to change your email and password, or log out of the Installation Dashboard.
-See My Account of this topic for details on account information.
-See the Settings Page section of this topic for details on available Ops Manager settings.
+For details about account information, see My Account below.
+For more information about available Ops Manager settings, see Settings Page below.

 G—Revert: Click the revert button to return to the previous successful installation.
 Any pending changes you have made to the current installation settings will be lost.